calexandru2018/linux-gui-legacy/README.md

 ## Uninstalling ProtonVPN Linux GUI

-You have installed the GUI via PIP or by cloning this repo, then to uninstall it type in the following command:
+If you have installed the GUI via PIP or by cloning this repo, then to uninstall it type in the following command:

   `sudo pip3 uninstall protonvpn-gui`